How many people in Germany are affected by diabetes?

 - Q10 improves blood pressure and blood sugar control

-- Q10 important for energy production in the mitochondria (electron transport chain), protection against radicals, membrane stabilization
+- Q10 is important for energy production in the mitochondria (electron transport chain), protection against radicals, and membrane stabilization.

 - Typical dosage: 5-100 mg (depending on the bioavailability of the supplement used)

-- improvement of diabetic dyslipoproteinemia (increased concentration of triglycerides, reduced levels of “good” HDL cholesterol and a predominance of “bad” LDL cholesterol; this disorder of fat metabolism is the main cause of cardiovascular diseases associated with diabetes)
+- Improvement of diabetic dyslipoproteinemia (Increased concentration of triglycerides, reduced levels of "good" HDL cholesterol, and a predominance of "bad" LDL cholesterol; this disorder of lipid metabolism is the main cause of cardiovascular diseases associated with diabetes)

-- Reduces ketone body formation; these occur mainly in type 1 diabetes: If insulin is missing, not enough glucose gets from the blood into the cells, so that fat is burned in the mitochondria instead of sugar.
-This produces ketone bodies, which in large quantities can lead to ketoacidosis (a severe metabolic disorder resulting from overacidification caused by ketone bodies).
+- Reduces ketone body formation; these occur v.a. in type 1 diabetes on: If insulin is lacking, not enough glucose from the blood enters the cells, so fat is burned in the mitochondria instead of sugar.
+This process produces ketone bodies, which in large quantities can lead to ketoacidosis (a severe metabolic disorder resulting from over-acidification due to ketone bodies).

-- Stabilization of nerve cell membranes (improvement of vibration sensation and pain)
+- Stabilization of nerve cell membranes (improvement of vibration perception and pain)

 - Typical dosage: 200-800 mg/day